Spiritual Education for Kids

 Grade One

-This class mixes music, story, art, and cooperative games to build character.
 Each session focuses on one virtue such as kindness, patience, or honesty—using clear language and age-appropriate practice.
 Teachers highlight how the virtue looks in different settings.

 Kids take home a coloring page with the quotation they memorized to practice later on.